Doctor of Ministry

 Research Component: Thesis of 60,000 words maximum including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor; and compulsory participation in the Research Degree Workshop and the Research Seminars.

-Some thesis topics may require competence in ancient and/or modern foreign languages or other relevant areas of knowledge such as statistics.
+Some thesis topics may require competence in ancient and/or modern foreign languages or relevant areas of knowledge such as statistics.

 Knowledge